exercism/python/exercises/circular-buffer/README.md

 When the buffer is full an error will be raised, alerting the client that further writes are blocked until a slot becomes free.

-The client can opt to overwrite the oldest data with a forced write.
+When the buffer is full, the client can opt to overwrite the oldest data with a forced write.
 In this case, two more elements — A & B — are added and they overwrite the 3 & 4:

     [6][7][8][9][A][B][5]

-Finally, if two elements are now removed then what would be returned is not 3 & 4 but 5 & 6 because A & B overwrote the 3 & the 4 yielding the
+3 & 4 have been replaced by A & B making 5 now the oldest data in the buffer.
+Finally, if two elements are removed then what would be returned is 5 & 6 yielding the buffer:
-buffer with:

     [ ][7][8][9][A][B][ ]

+Because there is space available, if the client again uses overwrite to store C & D then the space where 5 & 6 were stored previously will be used not the location of 7 & 8.
+7 is still the oldest element and the buffer is once again full.

+    [D][7][8][9][A][B][C]

 ## Submitting Exercises

 Note that, when trying to submit an exercise, make sure the solution is in the `exercism/python/<exerciseName>` directory.

 For example, if you're submitting `bob.py` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/python/bob/bob.py`.

 For more detailed information about running tests, code style and linting, please see the [help page](http://exercism.io/languages/python).